JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 evangelists involved persistance using S3, DynamoDB, etc. A developer was lead to persisting any state off machine instances in rock solid robust cloud services.
-Simply by following AWS instructions around serverless, cloud-native benefits would be baked into a small team's products.
+Simply by following AWS instructions around serverless, mature coding practices would be baked into a small team's products.

 The combination of stateless app components running on low